wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

     4292460 (19.69%) aligned >1 times
 92.30% overall alignment rate</pre>

-The sam file then need to be converted in to bam format:
+The sam file is quite dense and must be stored in a more easily tractable format for future programs.
+Therefore, we convert the sam file to bam, the binary of the sam file, with the following command:
 <pre style="color: silver; background: black;">samtools view -@ 4 -uhS trim_LB2A_SRR1964642.sam | samtools sort -@ 4 - sort_trim_LB2A_SRR1964642

 Usage: samtools [command] [options] in.sam